 Nicole Tilford has been awarded a Mellon/ACLS dissertation completion fellowship.
 Nicole will defend her dissertation and graduate this spring and will not be accepting the award, nevertheless, we congratulate her on this extraordinary honor.

-Shively Smith who has received a Ford Foundation 2013 Dissertation Fellowship.
+Shively Smith received a Ford Foundation 2013 Dissertation Fellowship.

 Marcus L. Harvey accepted a tenure-track position at the University of North Carolina in Asheville as assistant professor of religious studies focusing on indigenous and diasporic religions.